 identified as scabbard throats from Olympia, but artwork

-seems to show that the top of the guard could just be
+seems to show that the top of the scabbard throat could just

 notch.
-Also note that the throat is typically wider
+Also note that the throat is wider than the

-than the body of the scabbard, matching the width of the
+body of the scabbard, matching the width of the guard.

 chape is also formed from 18-ga sheet bronze.
 This